-Accreditation for Online Doctorate of Education (EdD) Programs
+Accreditation for Online Doctor of Education (EdD) Programs

 Educational accreditation is the process by which a school is evaluated through an external organization to ensure it maintains certain standards for student learning outcomes.
 Schools and their educational programs are expected to prepare graduates to gain admission into further institutions of higher education, or to enter the workforce as competent professionals in their field.